Christopher Lungoyi

-Christopher Lungoyi (born 4 July 2000) is a footballer who plays as a forward for Turkish club Gaziantep.
+Christopher Lungoyi (born 4 July 2000) is a professional footballer who plays as a forward for Ekstraklasa club Wieczysta Kraków.
 Born in the Democratic Republic of the Congo, Lungoyi represents Switzerland internationally at youth level.

 Club career

 On 21 January 2021, Lungoyi joined Serie A side Juventus on a permanent deal; he was loaned back to Lugano for the remainder of the season.

 On 14 January 2022, he was loaned to St. Gallen.

 On 6 July 2022, Lungoyi was loaned to Ascoli with an option to buy.

 On 11 August 2023, Lungoyi moved on a new loan to Yverdon-Sport.

 On 2 September 2024, Lungoyi signed a contract with Gaziantep in Turkey for two seasons with an option for a third.

+On 29 June 2026, Lungoyi was announced to be joining Polish top-flight newcomers Wieczysta Kraków on a two-year deal.
+The following day, Gaziantep issued a statement claiming Lungoyi's contract with them was still in effect, and they would be pursuing legal action against him and Wieczysta.